 and ran from the corner of Moore Street down and the first building after the trees was Chapmans off licence.
 From the corner of Shelley Street to Moore Street on

 the right, was all terraced houses.
 In the photo, the cowboy at the front, is Francis Manning who lived at the last house but one on the right side from

-Shelley to Moore Street, two people directly behind him, was at one time Northampton football queen, who married Tony Claypole (the Cobblers player) they moved
+Shelley to Moore Street, two people directly behind him, who married Tony Claypole (the Cobblers player) they moved

 to Cornwall, to the left of the cowboy is a clown, Christopher Young who lived at No. 3 Lingfield Terrace, his sister Mary is also in the picture (in the frog costume)